Sugar Free Cookies

 - Low in carbs.
 Not only are these completely sugar-free, but they are also keto-friendly.

-- Peanut butter or almond butter.
+- Almond butter or peanut butter.
 Smooth and creamy with no added sugar (just look for one with a touch of salt).

 - Sugar substitute.
-I like to use allulose, but you can try a brown sugar substitute, or powdered sugar substitute.
+I like to use allulose, but you can try a brown sugar substitute or powdered sugar substitute.
+In testing, I found monk fruit to be too gritty (although pleasantly sweet) and stevia to be a bit bitter and artificial tasting.

 - Egg.
 Always use room-temperature eggs.
 It prevents the cookies from crumbling once cooled.